LaffertyDev/Portal0/src/client/battlemap/readme.md

 1. Scripting support
 1. Literally build a game engine that people can (This is Jordan's Dnez program)

+## Object Scripting Support [Core, Editor]

+Typically, objects in a battlemap are just simple flat textures that, themselves, have no programmability into them.
+Granted, this should be the "Default" case there should still be objects that can have special behavior associated.
+Our core "Object" system should handle this, and be distinct from "Painting".

+At minimum, we should support:

+- "Clickable" objects (that players / DM masters can click to have an effect happen, such as Text being printed)
+- "Collision" objects (that fire an action when collided upon by Enemies/Players)

 ## Lighting Engine Features

 1. Real-time lighting